 Seeing the division between law enforcement and the community, Russell took to the streets one day and introduced himself to each officer he came across.
 He soon connected with the Crystal Police Department in 2015 and was invited by the chief to speak to the entire department about his goal to bridge the divide officers have with their communities, especially communities of color.

-Most of Russell’s engagement consists of sit down meetings between community leaders, youth and law enforcement leadership.
+Most of Russell’s engagement consists of sit-down meetings between community leaders, youth, and law enforcement leadership.
 There are discussion prompts and panels around issues both youth and law enforcement face and the events do pose some tough questions.
-Russell shared that some youth have asked “why is it that police always pull a gun when they’re coming towards young black men?”
+Russell shared that some youths have asked “why is it that police always pull a gun when they’re coming towards young black men?”
 And, “why is it that it’s usually black men who are getting shot?”
-These events allow for honest dialogue to take place but also serve a purpose of just familiarizing officers with their local community.
+These events allow for honest dialogue to take place but also serve the purpose of familiarizing officers with their local community.

 We Start by Caring

-Our first step in helping students to reach their full potential is building relationships with them, getting to know their interests, hopes, dreams and passions.
+Our first step in helping students reach their full potential is building relationships with them and getting to know their interests, hopes, dreams, and passions.